bbenchoff/AGaMEMnon/docs/HAL_FPGA_REFERENCE.md

 > guarantees.** Non-L48 package selections keep the conservative model for every
 > routing edge.

-Historically the conservative bound has run **1.65×–4.1× pessimistic and never optimistic**, which is the direction you want but not a sign-off model.
+The conservative bound runs **1.65×–4.1× pessimistic and never optimistic**, which is the direction you want but not a sign-off model.

 ---